TwinPush/api-docs/user-manual-en.md

 ## Register and Login
 If you don't have a user's account in Twinpush yet, you can register at [app.twinpush.com](https://app.twinpush.com/).
-Enterpise customers, may have its own subdomain to accesss: yourcompany.twinpush.com, please [contact us](mailto:info@twincoders.com) to get your own subdomain.
+Business customers, may have their own subdomain to accesss: [yourcompany.twinpush.com](mailto:info@twincoders.com), please contact us to get your own subdomain.

 From this screen you will be able to: